PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/Resolve.md

 ## Setup

-> [!Note]
+> NOTE
-> The stage might not match your exact screen resolution or the expected resolution in the Scratch editor.
+> The stage might not match your exact screen resolution or the expected resolution in the editor.
 This happens because it's based on the browser window’s inner size.
 When packaged, the project will scale correctly.

 A typical setup looks like this: